lanigraham/lanigraham.github.io/_ports/2018/01/05-chrome-extension.markdown

 <br/>
 <br/>

 The decision to use "larger" and "smaller" buttons to increment the size instead of specifying values was to improve usability.
+A range of colours has also been given to allow preferential choice for the user.
+Similarily, opacity was also chosen as a selectable feature as opacity is also a preferential choice of the user.
+Simple activate, and deactivate buttons were also used.

+The ruler covers the full width of the window.

 <br/>
 ![Screen ruler demo]({{ "/assets/images/screenRulerDemo.png" | absolute_url }}){:class="blackBorder z-depth-3"}